ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

 In a couple of sections, we will explore on expanding this further by using different vault types.
 First, though, we will begin exploring the `Device` API.

-## The Device API
+## Device Level Capabilities

 Identity Vault allows you to have multiple vaults within your application.
 However, there are some capabilities that Identity Vault allows you to control that are applicable to the device that the application is running on rather than being applicable to any given vault.
 For these items, we will use Identity Vault's `Device` API.

 One such item is the "privacy screen."
 When an application is put into the background, the default behavior is for the OS to take a screenshot of the current page and display that as the user scrolls through the open applications.
 However, if your application displays sensitive information, you may not want that information displayed at such a time, so another option is to display the splash screen (on iOS) or a plain rectangle (on Android) instead of the screenshot.
 This is often referred to as a "privacy screen."

 We will use the `Device.isHideScreenOnBackgroundEnabled()` method to determine if our application will currently display the privacy screen or not.
-We will then use the `Device.setHideScreenOnBackground()` method to control whether it is displayed or not.
+Then we will use the `Device.setHideScreenOnBackground()` method to control whether it is displayed or not.
 Finally, we will hook that all up to a checkbox in the UI to allow the user to manipulate the value at run time.

 All of the following code applies to the `src/app/vault.service.ts` file.